Starcounter/Starcounter.Uniform/README.md

 # Starcounter.Uniform
-Starcounter.Uniform is a helping library that provides server-side helpers for using and managing uniform components.
+Starcounter.Uniform is a library that provides server-side helpers for using and managing uniform components.

 It is available for downloading as [Starcounter.Uniform](https://www.nuget.org/packages/Starcounter.Uniform/) NuGet package.